 Even the most carefully planned project can get derailed if it’s not scheduled with the full scope of your team’s work for the month, quarter, or year in mind.
 For example, if you try to launch three different web updates at same time, they might end up conflicting with each other or dragging on longer than expected because your team is trying to do too much at once.

-Instead, schedule and coordinate your team’s work with the full scope of your program in mind.
+Instead, schedule and coordinate your team’s work with the full scope of your program in mind and consider implementing an incident management plan.
 Here are a few tips:

 Timing can make all the difference in keeping multiple projects on track and helping your team be their most productive.